 | npm/brew install | N/A | pip | npm build | brew | pip |

 Key differentiator: Dropbox is uniquely positioned with two complementary official servers.
-The remote server at mcp.dropbox.com/mcp handles core file operations with zero local setup.
+The remote server at mcp.dropbox.com/mcp handles core file operations, including writes, with zero local setup.
 The Dash server searches across 30+ connected apps — not just Dropbox but Slack, Google Drive, Confluence, GitHub, and more — making it a workspace-wide AI search tool.
-The most popular community server (dbx-mcp-server, 26 stars) fills the gap with full CRUD operations, sharing management, and encrypted token storage.
+The most popular community server (dbx-mcp-server, 29 stars) fills gaps like sharing management and encrypted token storage.

 Dropbox Pricing